Holmes-Benchmark/holmes-benchmark.github.io/insights.md

 We find that even with 70 billion parameters, decoder-only language models do not reach the accuracy of encoder-only one on the top-20 most common tokens for part-of-speech tagging.

 ![Drag Racing](assets/img/architecture.jpg)
+*Comparison of the linguistic competence for encoder-only and decoder-only language models.*

 # Scaling Language Model Size
 The linguistic competence of LMs scales with their model size, independent of their architecture, when exceeding 500 million (Pythia) or 1 billion parameters (T5).
 We find that this trend is in particular prominent for *morphology* and *syntax* but less pronounced for *semantics*, *reasoning*, and *discourse*.
 ![Drag Racing](assets/img/scaling.jpg)
+*Overview of how the linguistic competence changes when increasing model size.*

 # Instruction Tuning
 Apart from the alignment with human interaction, instruction tuning has a prominent effect on the linguistic competence of LMs.